Phi Alpha Theta

 Phi Alpha Theta > Delta-Psi Chapter History

 The Delta-Psi Chapter of Phi Alpha Theta National History Honor Society is the oldest chapter in the state of Tennessee.
 It was chartered in October, 1953, under the leadership of Professor Rosa D. Rutledge, and became the 119th chapter in the society.
 The installing officers were from Mississippi State College for Women (known since 1974 as Mississippi University for Women) in Columbus, Mississippi.
 From that time to now, the Delta-Psi Chapter has initiated over 400 members.
 Union's chapter has had Dr. Stephen Carls as its faculty advisor since the fall of 1983, and has inducted more than 225 new members during his tenure.
 The Delta-Psi Chapter celebrated its 50th anniversary in 2003 by hosting the Tennessee Phi Alpha Theta Regional Conference.
 The chapter also hosted the Tennessee regional conference in 1991.
 In November, 2008, the chapter held a special reception at Union's Homecoming to celebrate its 55th birthday.
+In the spring of 2013, State Senator Lowe Finney presented the chapter with a framed copy of Senate Joint Resolution No. 143 in which the Tennessee state legislature offered it's congratulations on the chapter's 60th anniversary.

 Following graduation, numerous Delta-Psi members have gone on to highly rewarding careers.
 Some have become presidents, vice presidents, or deans at colleges and universities.
 One was named a USA Today All-American high school history teacher, and others have had notable success as high school administrators or history teachers.
 Many have earned advanced degrees at graduate schools or seminaries and established themselves as well-respected university professors or pastors, while a number of others have become accomplished lawyers.